 As for my educational background, I earned a BA in Psychology from Duke University and an MS in Public Health from the University of Colorado.
 I also earned a certificate of completion in Maternal Mental Health from Postpartum Support International.
 I draw actively on these fields for my practice.
-And from my experience I know that compassionate listening and guidance based on that listening is key to effective lactation consulting.
+And from my experience I know that compassionate listening and support based on that listening is key to effective lactation consulting.

-I have also trained in holistic lactation methods, which allow me to draw on gentle yet effective tools such as nutrition and herbs.
-Additionally, I am a Holistic Health Coach, certified through the Institute of Integrative Nutrition.
+Last, I have also trained in holistic lactation methods, which allow me to draw on gentle yet effective tools such as nutrition and herbs.
+I am a Holistic Health Coach, certified through the Institute of Integrative Nutrition.
 Establishing good health and nutrition is a journey that begins with and continues beyond breastfeeding.
 It’s why I integrate nutrition into some consults, when applicable and for mothers who are interested.

 What a difference breastfeeding made in the connection with and nutrition for my children.
 My gratitude is what led me to work with other moms in lactation.

 I feel honored to support breastfeeding mothers, especially when a mother realizes it's okay to open up about her pain, her fear and her joy.
-I love the relief she feels when she knows that I understand her goals and needs and can help her achieve success.
+I love the relief she feels when she knows that I understand her goals and needs and we can work together to help her achieve success.
 And it’s amazing when mothers say they’ve begun to enjoy breastfeeding and start to feel confident in themselves.
 It's really important to me to help breastfeeding mothers feel relieved to be on a path toward easier breastfeeding.

-I am the mother of two amazing sons who have shaped me into who I am today, personally and professionally.
-Though it’s hard for me to believe, before my older son was born over 17 years ago, honestly I didn’t give much thought to breastfeeding.
-But from the moment I first did, I experienced a rush of unexpected and intense intimacy and love for him.
-This moment was completely life changing.
-I felt the same crazy love for my second son too.
-I can’t say for sure that the close relationship I still share with both of my sons had its roots in breastfeeding.
+For education, see below.
+I am the mother of two amazing sons who have shaped me into who I am today, both personally and professionally.
+Though it’s hard for me to believe, before my older son was born more than 21 years ago, I didn’t give much thought to breastfeeding.
+But through breastfeeding I experienced a rush of unexpected and intense intimacy and love for him.
+It was completely life changing.
+I felt the same crazy love for my younger son too.
+I can’t say for sure that the close relationships I still share with both of my sons had their roots in breastfeeding.
 But I can say that breastfeeding set the stage for the trust, connection and joy between us that continues to grow as they get older.